Terryhawks/gaming.chair.test/README.md

 # gaming.chair.test
- Had an ICT Practical Test, where i'm supposed to modify a website, here's the result (was assigned Gaming Chair)
+ Had an ICT Daily Test, where i'm supposed to modify a website, here's the result (was assigned Gaming Chair)